faros-ai/airbyte-connectors/sources/circleci-source/README.md

 ```

 This will install all required dependencies and build all included connectors,
-including the CircleIC source connector.
+including the CircleCI source connector.

-Now you can cd into the CircleIC connector directory, `sources/circleci-source`,
+Now you can cd into the CircleCI connector directory, `sources/circleci-source`,
-and iterate on the CircleIC source connector.
+and iterate on the CircleCI source connector.
 After making code changes, run:
 ```
 npm run build
 ```